cloudmesh-community/fa18-523-83/project-report/report.md

 * **flask**: allows the ability to run and process APIs via web services via Python

-#### Flask API
+* **jupyter** : jupyter notebook package that allows user to run and see Python result without having to construct a full syntax Python application

+* **kaggle**: Kaggle API allows user to source data from kaggle through command line.

-Flask API is a Python package that allows RESTful web service from Python.
+* **flask**: Flask API is a Python package that allows RESTful web service from Python.

+* **matplotlib**: python package that allows graphing in Python

+* **seaborn**: another python package that allows more new graph types in Python

 #### Docker